 The following notes have been prepared as a guide for military and overseas qualified personnel who wish to gain APF ratings.

 Each case is considered on its merits, so these notes should be used as a guide only.
-Persons with military or overseas qualifications who wish to gain APF ratings should discuss their case with the Manager Safety & Training the National Rigging Officer, or the Local Safety & Training Officer.
+Persons with military or overseas qualifications who wish to gain APF ratings should discuss their case with the Manager Safety & Training or the National Rigging Officer.

 The APF Packer/Rigger certification scheme is designed to certify people to cater for the needs of the sport parachuting community.
 It is not designed primarily for the packing and/or maintenance of other parachute equipment, although it is recognised that the APF ratings are the only civilian ratings available in Australia.

-APF ratings may be granted to and held by members of the Australian Parachute Federation for which annual membership fees apply.
+APF ratings may be granted to and held by full members of the Australian Parachute Federation for which annual membership fees apply.
 Additionally, there is a fee for examination and issue of ratings.
 Ratings are valid for two years from issue.
 Membership and rating application - Form P1 forms are available from this office, or from any parachute club.

 The APF administers three grades of Packer/Rigger ratings -